Pebble E-Paper Smartphone Watch

-One of the most successful Kickstarter campaigns of all time, the Pebble E-Paper watch for iPhones and Androids is getting closer to large-scale production and sale.
-The self-proclaimed "infinitely customizable" timepiece has pre-order options available to anyone eager to connect via Bluetooth and wrist to their smartphone's incoming calls, emails, messages, and apps.
+One of the most successful Kickstarter campaigns of all time, the Pebble E-Paper watch for iPhones and Androids have stormed through large-scale production and sale.
+The self-proclaimed "infinitely customizable" timepiece has multiple options available to anyone eager to connect via Bluetooth and wrist to their smartphone's incoming calls, emails, messages, and apps.

 A minimalist design complements handy Pebble functions, the most basic of which include silently vibrating to alert wearers of calls and messages (just shake your wrist to make it stop), caller ID functions, and, thanks to its electronic-paper (e-paper) properties, numerous changeable watchfaces.
 You'll have a watch theme to match your every mood, which is almost as good as having a car or girl or flavor of Doritos to match your every mood.
 Almost.

-Pebble apps--some up and running, some in progress--further diversify the watch's powers with functions such as:
+Pebble apps further diversify the watch's powers with functions such as:

 - Doubling as a bike computer for cyclists.